openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

    The next operation is not a simple copy and paste as the rest of this document is structured.
-You should determmine your mangement interface which is the value of /etc/kolla/globals.yml and replace the contents of YOUR_NETWORK_INTERFACE_FROM_GLOBALS.YML in the follwoing sed operation.
+You should determine your management interface which is the value of /etc/kolla/globals.yml and replace the contents of YOUR_NETWORK_INTERFACE_FROM_GLOBALS.YML in the following sed operation.

 Replace all occurances of 192.168.7.105 with your management interface nic (e.g. eth0)::